What is Inflammation

 So, at this point you may be thinking, as I was, how do you put all these nutrition guidelines together?
 You could spend hours trying to figure out how to fit all this information into a daily diet, right?
 Thank goodness it doesn’t have to be difficult.

-If you are looking for a healthy eating plan that closely follows the guidelines of anti-inflammatory eating, I love the Mediterranean diet, which is high in fruits, vegetables, nuts, whole grains, fish, and healthy oils.
-You can read more about it by clicking here.
+If you are looking for a healthy eating plan that closely follows the guidelines of anti-inflammatory eating, I like the Mediterranean diet, which is high in fruits, vegetables, nuts, whole grains, fish, and healthy oils.
+I recommend starting with this and then progressing to Plant Based Eating.

 What else can you do to help with inflammation?
 Stay informed because there are new studies as well as new products coming out all the time.
 Our ‘O, So Nice!’
 Soothing Cream can help with the aches and pains that arise from inflammation.
 Check it out and buy some in our store.